10 Things You Should Know About Staying at an Airbnb Property

 It may be illegal in some cities, but some entrepreneurial owners rent out their homes exclusively and permanently on Airbnb, i.e. they live elsewhere and the property is rented out like a serviced apartment for short stays.

 In my view, these are the best places to stay.

 Such places are usually cleaned professionally and equipped to a minimum standard expected of regular serviced apartments.
 You also won’t have to worry about anyone else’s personal effects about the place, and you might even have your dealings with a third-party agent instead of the owner.

 It is almost like staying in a hotel which, all things considered, is perhaps not in the spirit of Airbnb …

-We have used Airbnb on 5 occasions in 3 countries (in Europe) and, to date, our experience has been good, but not great.
+We have used Airbnb on many occasions in Europe and Australia and, to date, our experience has been good, but not great.
 We tend to choose properties which are centrally located and which are, therefore, in the mid to high price bracket.
-But paying more does not necessarily guarantee a better experience, and this is, unfortunately, the conclusion which we have arrived at.
+But paying more does not necessarily guarantee a better experience.

 That said, Airbnb homes usually provide much more convenience and comfort than what you can find from traditional hotels for the same price.
 It is usually more cost efficient to stay in an Airbnb home when travelling in small groups, and the convenience of having a kitchen and laundry while on holidays can be priceless.

 We know many people who have had positive experiences with Airbnb and who would choose Airbnb as their first source of accommodation when travelling.
 Make sure you read all of the reviews for the Airbnb host to determine if you will enjoy staying at their property, but keep in mind that everyone has different standards and expectations.